Transportation demand management (TDM)

-There are currently close to 100 bicycle lockers around campus available for students, faculty and staff to rent on a semester by semester basis.
+There are currently close to 150 bicycle lockers around campus available for students, faculty and staff living off campus to rent on a semester by semester basis at current rates of $40/semester, plus a $50 key deposit.
+(Note that Residence Services rents lockers for those living on campus).
 Each locker has enough room for your bike and gear.
-Visit or call SUBtext in the SUB for information on bike locker availability and rates.
+Drop by the Campus Security building or contact firstname.lastname@example.org for information and to rent a locker.
 If you are unable to get a bike locker but need a bit of extra space for your cycling gear, simply take advantage of the hundreds of free lockers on campus, located in almost every building.

 Clothing and gear lockers

-In-building lockers large enough to hold bike bags, helmets, clothing, etc are located in 8 classroom buildings around campus.
-They can be rented on a semesterly or annual basis from Campus Security.
+In-building lockers large enough to hold bike bags, helmets, clothing, etc are located in 8 classroom buildings around campus and in the Campus Bike Centre under University Centre.
+They can be rented on a semesterly for $10 or annual basis for $30 from Parking and Transportation Services.
 Fees include a $10 lock deposit.

 UVic Bike Kitchen

-At our self-serve bike repair kiosk, the "bike kitchen", cyclists can have access to bike stands, compressed air, and basic tools for quick repairs and minor adjustments.
+At our self-serve bike repair kiosk, the "Bike Kitchen", cyclists can have access to bike stands, compressed air, and basic tools for quick repairs and minor adjustments.
 Open 24/7, the kitchen is centrally located outside in between the SUB and the GSS building.
-Full toolkits are available for loan to students and staff through SUBtext inside SUB during regular office hours.
+Full toolkits are available for loan to students and staff through Campus Security during regular office hours.
 Watch the video of the grand opening.